Private Prediction via PAC Privacy: Evaluation

-To evaluate the privacy and utility of our proposed framework, we experiment with the private response mechanism described in \cref{sec:private_responses} on each of the six datasets.
+We experiment with the private prediction mechanism described in \cref{sec:private_responses} on each of the six datasets.
 As a one-time pre-processing step, we sample $m=128$ subsets to fix the prior $P_S$ and train a model on each subset.
 We then run 1,000 independent trials.
-In each trial, we submit a random permutation of test examples to query our private response mechanism and report the average accuracy.
+In each trial, we submit a random permutation of test examples to query our private prediction mechanism and report the average accuracy.

 We test our mechanism under a wide range of per-step MI budgets $b$, ranging from $2^{-4}$ down to $2^{-32}$.
-In this interactive setting, we deliberately do not fix a total MI budget $B$ to be allocated over all test examples, because doing so would implicitly tie the overall privacy guarantee to the size of the test data.
-Instead, our goal is to support a large number of queries, potentially far exceeding the size of the test dataset, and the overall privacy guarantee depends on the total number of queries $T$.
+In this interactive setting, we deliberately do \emph{not} fix a total MI budget $B$ to be allocated over all test examples, because doing so would implicitly tie the overall privacy guarantee to the size of the test data.
+Instead, our goal is to support a large number of queries, potentially far exceeding the size of the test dataset, and the overall privacy guarantee depends on the total number of queries $T$ the system aims to support.
 Therefore, we treat $b$ as the primary security parameter: the cumulative privacy guarantee follows as a function of $b$ and the total number of queries $T$.
 A data curator can consult \cref{tab:n_to_delta} to select an appropriate value of $b$ based on their expected query volume and desired privacy target.
-For example, to bound MIA success by 51.08\% after one million queries, one can set $b=2^{-32}$.
-In \cref{sec:mia_experiments}, we further report the empirical MIA success rates.
+For example, to bound MIA success by 51.08\% after one million queries, one can set $b=2^{-32}$ (\cref{tab:n_to_delta}(a)).
+In \cref{sec:mia_experiments}, we further derive an optimal MIA decision rule and report its success rates.
 Additionally, we include two non-private baselines.
-First, we run our private response mechanism with $b$ set to infinity.
+First, we run our private prediction mechanism with $b$ set to infinity.
 In this case, the predictions are still made by the model trained on the secret dataset $S$ sampled from $P_S$, but no noise is added.
 Finally, we also report the non-private baseline for a model directly trained on the full universe $U$.
 The results are presented in \cref{tab:b_to_acc}.